 Extra geometry information

 The data table contains the observing parameters retrieved from the original archive, presented according to the EPN-TAP standard.
-In particular the C1/C2 parameters provides celestical coordinates of the target (RA / Dec in degrees).
+In particular the C1/C2 parameters provides celestical coordinates of the target (RA / Dec in degrees) and s_region provides a footprint.
 The phase angle parameter of the table however is empty.

 Extra information is available under the parameter datalink_url for each observation.
 This parameter links a physical ephemeris for this observation which provides quantities such as phase angle, coordinates of disk center and sub-solar point, disk orientation and apparent size, distances, V magnitude, etc… as seen from HST at the time of acquisition.
 These quantities are computed in real time by the Miriade ephemeris system at IMCCE/Observatoire de Paris (using the Spice kernel for HST produced by JPL), and are not searchable.
 This may require several seconds if the server is busy.